echo2echo/Count-Lines-of-Code/README.md

 	$ ./count_lines_of_code.pl --type=Perl

-Or for example, to count lines in all PHP files in a directory and each subdirectory
+For example, to count lines in all PHP files in a directory and each subdirectory

 	$ ./count_lines_of_code.pl --type=PHP

-Or for example, to count lines in all HTML files in a directory and each subdirectory.

 There is now support for counting .shtml and .htm files along with vanilla .html files.
 Use flag --type=HTML

+For example, to count lines in all HTML files in a directory and each subdirectory.

 	$ ./count_lines_of_code.pl --type=HTML